Updated on 2024.10.01

 Note, that the C++ class above has the same structure for each target.
 Hence, LLVM’s code generation, can reason on them without the need to know specific target details.

 Now, what code is actually generated?
 This depends on what you need.
 TableGen has several backends.
-Each of them uses the RecordKeepers content to generate different files.
+Each of them uses the RecordKeeper's content to generate different files.
 For example, the RegisterInfo backend generates several tables with information about target registers.
 As mentioned above, the RegisterInfo backend doesn’t need to know details about targets specific registers.
-It just implements methods to generate, an enumeration with all register names.
+It just implements methods to generate an enumeration with all register names.
 Or it generates tables which map registers to their alias, or lookup tables which map bits to a register ID.

 Generating enumerations is nice, but more complex C++ code is, of course, also generated.
 For us very relevant is the decoding logic, which decodes a byte sequence into a Machine Code instruction.
 A Machine Code instruction (MCInst) is the class which represents a target’s decoded instruction.
 It holds the ID of the instruction, its operands, some flags (isBranch etc.), and some more.

 Decoding procedures from bytes to MCInst are the same for each target (except x86, because historical reasons I guess).
 In the CodeGen layer we still know the encoding of each instruction of a target.
-The DecoderEmitter backend (which generates the decoder), builds a state machine over these encodings.
-The generated state machine simply checks certain bits and transitions into another states.
+Another backend, the DecoderEmitter, consumes these encodings and builds a state machine over them.
+The generated state machine simply checks certain bits and transitions into states.
+The end state is either an identified instruction or the disassembly failed.
+After the instruction ID is decoded, a big switch case is walked over to call the different decoder methods of the instruction’s operands.

 Excerpt from state machine